waveform-computing/dbsuite/docs/dbconvdoc.rst

 ::

-  $ dbgrepdoc [options] files...
+  $ dbconvdoc [options] source converter

 Description
 ===========

-Extract all documentation related statements from *files*, writing them to stdout.
-If no file is specified or ``-`` is given, then the utility will read SQL from stdin.
+Extract the documentation from *source* and use *converter* to generate the output.
+All output is written to stdout for redirection.

-.. program:: dbgrepdoc
+.. program:: dbconvdoc

 .. option:: --version